 1. Have a clear goal

-If you have a clear goal, then you are giving your team something to strive towards.
+If you have a clear goal.
+This way, you are giving your team something to strive towards.
 This will give your team a sense of purpose, as well as a sense of achievement once the goal is reached.
 This can give members of your team a sense that they each have something in common, which can open doors to finding out what else they have in common.
 This can bond your team, making it easier to work together.
 This also ties into the second point the article talked about, which is setting specific goals, rather than a ‘blanket’ goal that is not definitively reachable.
 You want to be able to have your team check off this task, so to speak, and gain the sense of achievement.
 It’s like making your bed when you first get up in the mornings.
 A simple, clear and specific task that you can complete will give you a sense of accomplishment, and will motivate you to do more for the rest of the day.
 Mind you, I swear by this.
 I make my bed every morning (even before my coffee!), even if my cats make a chaotic mess out of it by the end of the day, because knowing that I have accomplished even one task that day before coffee makes me more motivated.

-Make sure that there is accountability.
 If you set tasks for your team leaders (such as a head technician or a practice manager), make sure that you follow up.
 Give praise where praise is due, but also be sure to give constructive criticism if something isn’t working the way you think it should.
 If you give the team a task, make sure you keep the team accountable if they don’t complete it, but reward them if they do.
 Make sure to identify barriers to completion, as well as what they can do better next time.
 This ties in to having individual reviews, where skills and attitude can be discussed.
 Reviews are a safe place to talk about any issues that the team member may be having that would hinder him/her to be a full member of the team.
 They can be tough, as criticism is not always taken well, however if you make sure that you give constructive criticism, keep it professional and always lead with something good that they have done in the past, people are more likely to absorb the critique.
 For example, if a technician is great with clients, but needs to work on spending less time in the exam room, you can lead by saying that they are great with clients, and you like that they make clients feel comfortable, however they have other technician duties that also need to be addressed.
 Using specific examples can help make a person realize the error of their ways, and they can know what to look out for when handling that type of situation again

 3. Create a supportive team environment

 A supportive environment can make your team flourish.
 It means giving them room to grow and be able to handle more tasks and also more complex tasks.
 If you restrict growth or creativity, you’re likely to stunt team development.
 Ensure that you identify mistakes as they come along, but support your team through them.
-Mistakes are part of the game, it’s how we all learn.
 If you teach your team that mistakes are bad and punishable, not only will they not fess up that they did something wrong, but they’re likely to hide their mistakes, which can be detrimental to your patients, clients, clinic and your team.
 Mistakes will happen, that’s the reality of it.
 However treat each mistake as a learning opportunity.
 Let your team know that you have their back, as long as they are aware that a mistake has been made and that they learn from it.
 The article states ‘The important thing is not to cast blame, but rather, to help the team learn from a mistake, correct the course, and do better the next time.’
 And I think that this is a key factor in team growth and understanding.

 4. Train your team members!